 New Zealanders planning to travel to Bougainville should discuss their plans with the New Zealand High Commission before setting out.
 The central mountainous area around the old Panguna mine on Bougainville is a “no go zone” and New Zealanders are advised not to enter the area without seeking updated local advice.
 Foreigners who have previously entered without authorisation from the government have been questioned by the authorities and had their passports confiscated on departure from the zone.
 Travellers are advised to seek updated local advice before travelling south of Arawa.

 New Zealanders intending to walk the Kokoda Track should hire a guide from a reputable travel company and ensure that the trekking permit is paid before embarking on the trip.
-Kokoda Track Authority Tel: +675 325 5540.
+For further information see the Kokoda Track Authority website or contact them on Tel: +675 323 6165.
 Caution should be exercised as there have been attacks and robberies at each end of the trail.
 New Zealanders are advised to register with the New Zealand High Commission in Port Moresby before setting out on the walk and make contact again after completing the walk.

 Unexploded ordnance from WWII still exists in Papua New Guinea, particularly along the Kokoda Track and at Milne Bay and Rabaul.